Frameworks supporting the polyhedral model

 the Cloog polyhedral code generator, and the barvinok library for counting integer solutions.

 Of these libraries, PolyLib and PPL focus mostly on rational values, while the other libraries focus on integer values.

 The polyhedral framework of gcc is called Graphite.
 Polly provides polyhedral optimizations for LLVM, and R-Stream has had a polyhedral mapper since ca. 2006.

 Common strengths

-Polyhedral frameworks are designed to support compilers techniques for analysis and transformation of codes with nested loops, producing exact results for loop nests with affine loop bounds and subscripts ("Static Control Parts" of programs).
+Polyhedral frameworks are designed to support compilers techniques for analysis and transformation of code with nested loops, producing exact results for loop nests with affine loop bounds and subscripts ("Static Control Parts" of programs).
 They can be used to represent and reason about executions (iterations) of statements, rather than treating a statement as a single object representing properties of all executions of that statement.
 Polyhedral frameworks typically also allow the use of symbolic expressions.

 Polyhedral frameworks can be used for dependence analysis for arrays, including both traditional alias analysis and more advanced techniques such as the analysis of data flow in arrays or identification of conditional dependencies.
 They can also be used to represent code transformation, and provide features to generate the transformed code in a high-level language.
 The transformation and generation systems can typically handle imperfectly nested loops.